10 TIPS FOR BEGINNERS

 Tip 7: Clean their home regularly

 In general rabbits are quite clean animals and can be litter trained.
 It is best to spot clean their home once a day.
 This involves spot cleaning the urine and faeces from their litter tray and replacing with fresh bedding.
 Also sweep up any faeces from the floor.
-If they pee outside of the litter tray, simply spray with water & vinegar solution.
-Once in a while you should use the same solution to disinfect their litter trays.
+Once in a while, use a water & vinegar spray to deep clean their litter trays.

 Tip 8: Choose a suitable bedding